 CONCLUSION

 These are several goals that we have in mind.
 You can begin to see a little bit of how the Holy Spirit may begin to work in your life.
-The first goal is to start a CBLT Center.
+The first goal is to start a discipleship ministry.
 Then to have course coaches who are going to train many believers to do God’s work and then, through those believers that will be ________________, many new churches will be started.
 Do you see the sequence of these steps?

 God has used these steps all over the world.
 It is His program to reclaim the beautiful earth that He created and all that is in it.
 God wants to include the people here in His salvation plan, the more the better.
 Millions and millions of lost souls are waiting for you.
 God wants to bring them in from the uttermost part of the earth.
-The uttermost part means Russia, all of Russia.
 Let us get busy!
 Let us do it!
 The angels are waiting for you to begin.
 Say ‘yes’ to Jesus now.

 Amen